cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

-1. Every :code:`reset` element MUST have each of the following unprefixed
+1. Every :code:`reset` element MUST have exactly one each each of the following
    attributes:

    .. container:: issue-reset-variable-reference